 - 1. All staff are provided an orientation to the corporate compliance plan and all related policies and procedures. - 2.
 Refresher training will be provided on an annual basis with a focus on: - the importance of compliance, - how to report non-compliance and - the assurance of non-retaliation for reporting non-compliance. - 3.
 All training regarding compliance is mandatory. - 4.
 Annually a risk assessment is done by the Departmental compliance committee(s) and a review of risk areas is incorporated into the annual staff training. - 5.
 Trainings will be scheduled in such a way to allow all staff to attend. - 6.
 The training will incorporate relevant external resources such as webinars or power points or may be developed in-house. - 7.
-Attendance logs will be filed and kept permanently; individual staff sign off as to training will be sent to the Personnel Department for inclusion in the individual's personnel file as proof of training. - 8.
-Staff will be required to sign an attestation to the attendance of these trainings and will be filed according to the Department's training system.
+Attendance logs will be filed and kept permanently; individual staff training attestation sheets are sent to the Personnel Department for inclusion in the individual's personnel file as proof of training.
+Individual Departments may also keep a record.

-Approved

-County Corporate Compliance Officer:
+Approved County Corporate Compliance Officer: \\\\\\ Date: \\\\\

-Date: